dctelf/dctelf.github.io/_posts/2024-11-23-questions-to-answer.md

     - [ ] How do different clients behave when attempting to validate a broken certificate chain?
   - [ ] How does certificate signing work (RSA)?
   - [ ] how does certificate signing work (ECDSA)?
+  - [ ] What measures are in place to detect mis-issuance/unexpected signing of end-entity certificates both in the PKI architecture, and also by significant clients (browser vendors etc.)?

 - **mutually authenticated TLS**